 Strabon, one of the writers of Antiquity during the reign of Roman Emperor Augustus, stated in his book ‘Geographika’ (Anatolia XII, XIII, XIV) the boundaries of the Cappadocia Region as a wide region extending to the Taurus Mountains in the south, Aksaray in the west, Malatya in the east and East Black Sea in the north.

 Today’s Cappadocia Region is the area occupied by Nevsehir, Aksaray, Nigde, Kayseri, and Kirsehir.
 The narrower rocky Cappadocia Region consists of Uchisar, Urgup, Avanos, Goreme, Derinkuyu, Kaymakli, Ihlara, and its surroundings.
 This region is very easy to arrive.
 Especially foreign country tourists visit with high demand.
 You can quickly find cheap flight tickets or Cappadocia tours desk can help you any time.
 Especially Turkish Airlines has good opportunities to buy cheap flight tickets.
-All around the world you can check and plan your Cappadocia Holiday.
+All around the world you can check and plan your Turkey Holiday.
 You can also check Pegasus Airlines as an alternative to Turkish Airlines.

-Traditional Cappadocia houses, Cappadocia caves and pigeon houses carved into the rocks express the authenticity of the region.
+Traditional Cappadocia houses, caves and pigeon houses carved into the rocks express the authenticity of the region.
 These houses were built on the slopes in the 19th century either from rocks or cut stone.
 All these marvellous views can be seen by Cappadocia hot air balloon tours.

 Places to visit